Low carb vegan Buddha bowl

 - ½ tbsp ½ tbsp fresh parsley, finely chopped

-- Place all of the marinade ingredients into a bowl and add the tofu cubes.
+- Place all of the marinade ingredients in a bowl and add the tofu cubes.
 Mix well until all of the tofu is evenly coated.

 - Cover and place in the refrigerator overnight to allow the flavors to develop.

-- Preheat the oven to 350°F (180°C), fan forced.
+- Preheat the oven to 350°F (180°C).
 Line a large oven tray with baking paper and spread the tofu out in a single layer.

 - Bake for 35 minutes, turning the tofu halfway through.

 - Heat half of the coconut oil in a frying pan over medium heat.

 - Add mushrooms and cook until they are crisp on the outside and caramelized.
 Set mushrooms aside.

 - Place the cauliflower florets in a food processor and blitz until rice-like.

 - Add the rest of the coconut oil to the frying pan.
 Toss the cauliflower rice into the pan, along with the chopped parsley and cook until softened, approximately 5 minutes.